ispras/clouni/README.md

-# tosca-tool
+# Clouni
-Cloud Application Management Tool by TOSCA
+Cloud Unifier Tool for Service Orchestration

+Clouni is a cloud application management tool based on OASIS standard [TOSCA](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/TOSCA-Simple-Profile-YAML-v1.0.html)

 ## Installation
-`tosca-tool` requires Python 3.7 to be used.
+Clouni requires Python 3.7 to be used.

-To install `tosca-tool` is recommended to create virtual environment and install requirements in your environment.
+To install Clouni is recommended to create virtual environment and install requirements in your environment.

 Installation command
 ~~~shell